relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/authorization.md

 - Username
 - Password

-> **NOTE:** Microsoft will no longer allow basic username/password authentication in O365 starting in October 2020 and Data Sources using it will begin failing.
+Microsoft will no longer allow basic username/password authentication in O365 starting in October 2020 and Data Sources using it will begin failing.
+{: .info }

 ### OAuth 2.0 - Resource Owner Password Credentials Grant